-- 3.3(a) Development of facilities for local markets, production / processing facilities and retail facilities including appropriate storage and logistics measures. - 3.3(b) Facilitate skills development in communities aligned to local economies to support local food production and provision of consumer services. - 3.3(c) Accelerate the implementation of the KZN Poverty Eradication Master Plan to contribute to food security. - 3.3(d) Expedite the roll-out of the National Schools Nutrition Programme. - 3.3(e) Implement an integrated system for continuous assessment of poverty, malnutrition and hunger and to measure migration out of the poverty trap, targeting the most marginalised urban and rural communities.
+- 3.3(a) Develop facilities for local markets, production / processing facilities and retail including appropriate storage and logistics measures. - 3.3(b) Facilitate skills development in communities aligned to local economies to support local food production and provision of consumer services. - 3.3(c) Accelerate the implementation of the KZN Poverty Eradication Master Plan to contribute to food security with specific focus on support on insecure households to benefit from food security initiatives. - 3.3(d) Expedite the roll-out of the National Schools Nutrition Programme. - 3.3(e) Implement an integrated system for continuous assessment of poverty, malnutrition and hunger and to measure migration out of the poverty trap, targeting the most marginalised

-3.3(a) Development of facilities for local markets, production / processing facilities and retail facilities including appropriate storage and logistic measures
+3.3(a) Develop facilities for local markets, production / processing facilities and retail including appropriate storage and logistic measures

 This intervention is meant to deal with expansion of local economic sustainability.
 Districts should understand their economic potential and to establish key projects related to such potential and enabling linkages to local markets.
 At district-level, products suitable for soil and microclimate must be identified; crucially important are support mechanisms for productivity and access to local markets.
 This may include fresh as well as processed produce.
-The role of the Department of Agriculture Rural Development (District Agricultural Plans), and COGTA will be key.
+The role of the Department of Agriculture Rural

+Development (District Agricultural Plans), and COGTA will be key.
 As such coordination through the Work Group dealing with this Strategic Objective will be important.